VitoVan/vitovan.github.io/md/lispweb3.md

 * Then follow [this instruction](http://sbcl.org/getting.html) to install and run it.

-* Ok, now you have a [REPL](http://www.cliki.net/REPL)!
+* OK, now you have a [REPL](http://www.cliki.net/REPL)!

 >This is SBCL 1.2.7, an implementation of ANSI Common Lisp.

 >More information about SBCL is available at <http://www.sbcl.org/>.

 >

 >SBCL is free software, provided as is, with absolutely no warranty.

 >It is mostly in the public domain; some portions are provided under

 >BSD-style licenses.
 See the CREDITS and COPYING files in the

 >distribution for more information.

 >\*

 Before we start coding, let's talk about the basic grammar in Lisp.
 Many people say "It's weird!", but it is also the charming part.